-The Amended Revolver may be increased to \$100.0 million.
-Any increase in the Amended Revolver is subject to the consent of KeyBank, identification of one or more additional lenders willing to advance the increased amount of the Amended Revolver and compliance with the covenants in the Notes.
 The amounts of borrowings that may be made under the Amended Revolver are based on a borrowing base and are comprised of specified percentages of eligible receivables, eligible unbilled receivables and eligible inventory.
 If the amount of borrowings outstanding under the Amended Revolver exceeds the borrowing base then in effect, we are required to repay such borrowings in an amount sufficient to eliminate such excess.
-The Amended Revolver includes \$30.0 million of availability for letters of credit and \$5.0 million of availability for swing line loans.
+The Amended Revolver includes \$50.0 million of availability for letters of credit and \$10.0 million of availability for swing line loans.

 We may borrow funds under the Amended Revolver at a rate based either on LIBOR or a base rate established by KeyBank.
 Base rate borrowings bear interest at an applicable margin of 1.00% to 1.75% over the base rate (which will be the greater of the prime rate or 0.5% over the federal funds rate, with a floor of 1.0% over one month LIBOR).
 LIBOR rate borrowings will bear interest at an applicable margin of 3.00% to 3.75% over the LIBOR rate.
 The applicable margin for base rate borrowings and LIBOR borrowings will depend on the average monthly revolving credit availability.
 The Amended Revolver also has a commitment fee of 0.50% to 0.75%, depending on the average monthly revolving credit availability.
-As of March 25, 2012, there were no outstanding borrowings on the Amended Revolver and \$16.4 million was outstanding on letters of credit resulting in net availability of \$73.6 million.
-We were in compliance with the financial covenants as of March 25, 2012.
+As of June 24, 2012, there were no outstanding borrowings on the Amended Revolver and \$12.3 million was outstanding on letters of credit resulting in net borrowing base availability of \$85.0 million.
+We were in compliance with the financial covenants as of June 24, 2012.
+In conjunction with the closing of the CEI acquisition on July 2, 2012, we borrowed \$40.0 million on our revolving credit facility to fund a portion of the acquisition.
+As of August 1, 2012, \$25.0 million remains outstanding on our revolving credit facility.